kodak-fruit/tracktastic/README.md

    The Play Rate is useful for finding favorite tracks because it doesn't suffer the same limitations of Play Count, which favors older tracks.
 The Play Rate will be elevated for both newer and older tracks in the library that are consistently listened to.

-   It can conceptually be thought of as, e.g. "This song is played 5 times per year".
+   It can conceptually be thought of as, e.g. "This song is played 5 times per year on average".

    The Play Rate will also naturally decay over time for tracks that are no longer listened to.